The Outlaw: Casting

 The Los Angeles Times reported that Howard Hughes was specifically looking for an actress with "ample breasts" to portray Rio McDonald.

 According to one story, Hughes himself discovered Jane Russell while she was working as a receptionist, either for a dentist or a podiatrist, but this has turned out to be false.
 Instead, a talent agent spotted Russell at a photographer's studio, leading either Hughes or Hawks to hire her.
-However, what is true is that Russell had a job as a receptionist at the time.
+However, it is true that Russell had a job as a receptionist at the time.
 Russell was hired after a single audition.

 Filming

 While filming The Outlaw, Hughes felt that the camera did not properly capture Russell's bust, so he designed a cantilevered underwire bra to emphasize her figure.
 He added curved metal supports that were sewn into the brassiere under each breast cup and connected to the bra's shoulder straps.
 This arrangement was intended to expose more of her breasts.
 Contrary to many later media reports, Russell did not wear the bra during filming; she said in her 1988 autobiography that it was so uncomfortable that she secretly discarded it.
 She wrote that the "ridiculous" contraption hurt so much that she only wore it for a few minutes and instead wore her own bra.
 To prevent Hughes from noticing, Russell padded the cups with tissue and tightened the shoulder straps before returning to the set.
 She later said: "I never wore it in The Outlaw, and he never knew.
 He wasn't going to take my clothes off to check if I had it on.
 I just told him I did."
 Hughes' bra was later exhibited in a Hollywood museum.